-Forward Looking Statements: This Quarterly Report on Form 10-Q contains certain forward-looking statements within the meaning of "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995, including statements concerning the Company's future products, results of operations and prospects. statements involve risks and forward-looking uncertainties, risks relating to general economic and business includina conditions, including changes which could affect customer payment practices or consumer spending; industry trends; the loss of major customers; changes in demand for the Company's products; the timing of orders received from customers; cost and availability of raw materials; increases in costs relating to manufacturing and transportation of products; dependence on foreign sources of supply and foreign manufacturing; risks relating to Year 2000 issues; and the seasonal nature of the business as detailed elsewhere in this Quarterly Report on Form 10-Q and from time in the Company's filings with the Securities and Exchange Commission.
-Such statements are based on management's current expectations and are subject to a number of uncertainties which could cause actual results to differ materially from those described in the forward-looking statements.
+Forward Looking Statements: This Quarterly Report on Form 10-Q contains certain forward-looking statements within the meaning of the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995, including statements concerning the Company's future products, results of operations and prospects.
+These forward-looking statements involve risks and uncertainties, including risks relating to general economic and business conditions, including changes which could affect customer payment practices or consumer spending; industry trends; the loss of major customers; changes in demand for the Company's products; the timing of orders received from customers; cost and availability of raw materials; increases in costs relating to manufacturing and transportation of products; dependence on foreign sources of supply and foreign manufacturing; risks relating to Year 2000 issues; and the seasonal nature of the business as detailed elsewhere in this Quarterly Report on Form 10-Q and from time to time in the Company's filings with the Securities and Exchange Commission.
+Such statements are based on management's current expectations and are subject to a number of factors and uncertainties which could cause actual results to differ materially from those described in the forward-looking statements.